For Beach Parking availability visit our Facebook page ’Gloucester Beaches’ or click https://www.facebook.com/gloubeaches/

 Half Moon is a small quiet beach located in historic Stage Fort Park.
 It gets its name from the crescent shape of the beach.
 Lifeguards are on duty from Memorial Day weekend through Labor Day from 9:00 am to 5:00 pm daily.
 Restrooms are located nearby at the Visitor Center and there are plenty of areas to enjoy a picnic or cookout.
 Parking is available in the parking lot for $15 per vehicle on weekdays and $20 on weekends and holidays.
 Alcohol, flotation devices, and inflatable objects are prohibited.
 The beach is handicapped accessible with a concrete ramp leading down to the beach area.

 Located on Eastern Point Road in East Gloucester, this beach is enjoyed primarily by residents.
-Parking is limited and restricted to vehicles with a current City of Gloucester beach sticker.
+Parking is limited and restricted to vehicles with a resident beach sticker.
 Porta–Potties are available and lifeguards are on duty from Fathers Day weekend to Labor Day from 9:00 am to 5:00 pm daily.
 Alcohol, flotation devices, and inflatable objects are prohibited.

 Directions: Take Route 128 North into Gloucester.
-When approaching the rotary at Exit 12, take the second exit continuing straight.
+When approaching the rotary, take the second exit continuing straight.
 At the second rotary, continue to take the second exit to stay on Route 128 North.
 Continue straight onto East Main Street for 1.6 miles, following the signs to East Gloucester.
 Take a slight right turn onto Eastern Point Boulevard and Niles Beach will be on the right.

 Located at the lower end of Historic Stage Fort Park, this rocky beach overlooks the beautiful Gloucester Harbor.
 This is a great place to spend the day as you can sit and observe the activities on the Harbor, have a picnic or cookout, play games in the park, or just relax with a good book.
 Restrooms are located nearby in the park and there is a privately owned restaurant that is open to the public.
 Parking is available in the park’s lot at a rate of $15 per vehicle on weekdays and $20 on weekends and holidays.
 Alcohol is prohibited in all areas of the park and beach.